mgamanho/OracleTSAM/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.

 ## How to build and run
 This project offers a sample Dockerfile for Oracle TSAM 12c (12.2.2.0.0) with rolling patch 002.
-To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
-See below for instructions and usage.

-The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
-Expert users are welcome to directly call `docker build` with their prefered set of parameters.

 ## To use
 Pull the oracle github projects